mui/mui-x/docs/data/data-grid/events/events.md

 apiRef.current.subscribeEvent('rowClick', onEvent);
 ```

-The following demo shows how to subscribe to the `rowClick` event using `apiRef.current.subscribeEvent`.
-Try it by clicking on any row.
+The following demo shows how to subscribe to the `rowClick` event using `apiRef.current.subscribeEvent`—try it out by clicking on any row:

 {{"demo": "SubscribeToEventsApiRef.js", "bg": "inline", "defaultCodeOpen": false}}